galaxyproject/SARS-CoV-2/proteomics/README.md

 [PRIDE](https://www.ebi.ac.uk/pride/archive?filter=project_tags_facet%3D%3DSars-cov-2).
 Here, we demonstrate the use of Galaxy workflows to reanalyze MS datasets ranging from gargle solutions ([PXD018682](PXD018682)), deep proteomic analysis ([PXD018804](PXD018804)) to protein-protein interaction ([PXD018117](PXD018594)).
-We also extend the original analysis of these datasets by use of post-search analysis validation open-source software tools.
+We also extend the original analysis of these datasets by use of post-search analysis validation  with open-source software tools.

   * [Deep proteomic analysis of CoviD-19 virus infected Vero cells.
 (PXD018804 from Armengaud Lab)](PXD018804)
   * [Gargling samples from CoviD-19 infected patients (PXD018682 from Sinz Lab)](PXD018682)
   * [SARS-Cov-2-human-protein-protein interaction (PXD018117 from Krogan Lab)](PXD018594)

+In addition we performed a metaproteomics analysis of the gargle solutions dataset ([mPXD018682](MetaProteomics PXD018682)).